flaki/grunt-dataset-shim/README.md

 ## The "dataset-shim" task

 ### Overview
-In your project's Gruntfile, add a section named `dataset-dhim` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `dataset-shim` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({